 IMSD-Ex Fellows

-The Weill Cornell IMSD program is designed for (but not limited to) :
+The Weill Cornell IMSD program is designed for:

-Eligible WCGS PhD students complete a short application to be considered for selection by the IMSD Admissions Committee composed of program leadership and graduate program directors.
-Applications are sent to accepted students with a deadline of April 16th.
-Four students are selected as IMSD fellows each year.
-Students are admitted to the IMSD program on the basis of their future potential for success in the program as evidenced by their IMSD and graduate school application and interviews.
+Eligible WCGS PhD students complete a short application to be considered for selection by the IMSD Admissions Committee, composed of IMSD program leadership and WCGS graduate program directors.
+A call for applications is sent to accepted students in late March.
+Deadline to apply is April 22nd.
+Four students are selected as IMSD fellows each year and notified in early May.

 Benefits

-The focus areas of the ESP programming fall into three categories: Community Building, Academic Development, and Professional Development.
-IMSD Fellows participate in weekly meetings, professional development workshops, and social outings.
-By the end of the ESP, student participants will have formed a strong sense of community and feel more equipped to address their academic and professional endeavors as a collective and supportive network.
+Starting on July 1st, fellows will engage in programming that falls into three categories: Community Building, Academic Development, and Professional Development.
+IMSD Fellows will participate in professional development workshops, academic activities, and a social gathering.
+Fellows will take part in their first research rotation over the summer.
+Finally, fellows will participate in the IMSD Retreat, where the entire IMSD community will come together in a day of scientific and academic engagement and community bonding.
+At the end of this 6-week program (ending August 7th, 2026), the fellows will have formed a strong sense of community and feel equipped to address their academic and professional endeavors as a collective and supportive network.

 IMSD fellows will receive mentorship from multiple sources: IMSD Faculty Mentors and IMSD Coaches.
 Much like an actual coach, IMSD Coaches will be expected to help students navigate graduate training.
 Coaches are not research mentors.
 Rather, they provide complementary focus and expertise to help fellows excel.
-Coaches will be especially skilled in helping fellows acknowledge and address some of the extra barriers underrepresented scientists face.
+Coaches will be especially skilled in helping fellows develop and achieve professional goals, and empower them to take ownership of their career development.
 IMSD Coaches will include senior postdocs, alumni, faculty, and professionals in sectors such as academia, industry/for-profit, and non-profit.
 All Coaches are based in the NYC area to allow for easy access and in-person mentorship.

 Social Outings and the Esprit de Corps Community:

-As a part of the Weill Cornell IMSD, fellows will be integrated in the Esprit de Corps Program, a community-building program for 1st-year PhD students from diverse backgrounds.
+As part of the Weill Cornell IMSD, fellows will be integrated with the Esprit de Corps program, a community-building program for 1st-year PhD students from Tri-I community.
 Esprit de Corps hosts monthly workshops and social events such as dinners, bowling, game nights, and mixers.

 Career Development and Leadership Training:

-IMSD Fellows receive personal career counseling in all years of their training, along with leadership development training in their senior years in preparation for the post-PhD workforce.
+IMSD Fellows receive personal career counseling in all years of their PhD, along with leadership development training in their senior years in preparation for the post-PhD workforce.
+As part of the program, IMSD students are expected to register and actively participate in the leadership and professional development course IDPT9004 – Strategic Transition and Readiness, for the duration of the program.

 IMSD fellows are expected to participate in all required IMSD activities.